kama-pa-go/KG_portfolio/C/Rubiks-Cube/README.md

 <br>

 ## About the author

 **Author:** Kamila Paulina Godlewska [kamapago@gmail.com](mailto:kamapago@gmail.com)

 **Version:** 1.0

 **Date:** 05.12.2024

 ### Author's Rights:

-This program was built as an academic project.
-Some of the tests inside the `testy` directory were written by my professors, so I don't take credit for all of them.
-Similarly, the `testuj.sh` script is an adaptation of Tomasz Waleń's program, which was shared with us during classes.
+This program was built as an academic project as a solution to task decribed above.
+Therefore some parts of the project were provided by my instructors:
+* The first three tests inside the `testy` directory were written by my professors, so I don't take credit for them.
+* Similarly, the `testuj.sh` script is an adaptation of Tomasz Waleń's program, which was shared with us during classes.